Blog Home » Teacher Skills » Audiovisuals » Low Tech Teaching in a High-Tech World? – Perspective Needed

 Low-Tech Teaching

-• Jesus saves, not high tech.
+• Jesus saves, not technology.

-• God brings the growth, not high tech.
+• God brings the growth, not technology.

-That doesn’t mean you never use high tech methodology but rather that you are not dependent on it.
 Remember the Apostle Paul’s words, “I have become all things to all people so that by all possible means I might save some” (1 Cor.
 9:22).
-But in the final analysis, it is what God does that matters, not what we do.

 Paul also said, “My message and my preaching were not with wise and persuasive words, but with a demonstration of the Spirit’s power, so that your faith might not rest on human wisdom, but on God’s power” (1 Cor.
 2:4-5).
-We could probably remain true to the text to substitute “words” for however we are trying to teach such as … “not with wise and persuasive technology, but with a demonstration of the Spirit’s power, so that your faith might not rest on human wisdom, but on God’s power.” — This is the perspective Bible teachers need to maintain in a high tech world.
+We could probably remain true to the text to substitute “words” for however we are trying to teach such as … “not with wise and persuasive technology, but with a demonstration of the Spirit’s power, so that your faith might not rest on human wisdom, but on God’s power.”

 Share: